 Oregon Institute of Technology is the only public institute of technology in the Pacific Northwest.
 It has successfully evolved through several stages since its beginning in 1947 – first, as a vocational rehabilitation school for World War II veterans known as Oregon Vocational School; then as a regionally-accredited institution, known as Oregon Technical Institute, offering associate degree programs; then as a four-year technical school known as Oregon Institute of Technology.

-For nearly 70 years, Oregon Institute of Technology (Oregon Tech) has focused on changing the lives of Oregonians by preparing them to meet the technical and management needs of business, industry and healthcare agencies, and is accredited by the Northwest Commission on Colleges and Universities.
+For more than 70 years, Oregon Institute of Technology (Oregon Tech) has focused on changing the lives of Oregonians by preparing them to meet the technical and management needs of business, industry and healthcare agencies, and is accredited by the Northwest Commission on Colleges and Universities.
 Individual programs also are accredited by the appropriate professional organizations.
 Today, Oregon Tech offers Bachelor of Science programs in engineering, health technologies, management, communication and the applied sciences.
 These include bachelor degree-completion programs offered online and over 20 bachelor and master programs that can be entirely completed at the Portland-Metro Campus (in Wilsonville).
 Oregon Tech also offers a number of associate degree programs, both online and in Salem, Oregon.

 July 14, 1947 - Under the direction of Winston Purvine, the first classes at Oregon Vocational School (now Oregon Institute of Technology) were held in a deactivated World War II Marine Corps hospital three miles northeast of Klamath Falls.

 1951 - KTEC radio went on the air.